NohaZamaan/MVP/README.md

 ### Results and Conclusion

-- Random Forest was the best model performance with Scaling and GridSearch methods.
+- Random Forest was the best model performance with Scaling and GridSearch methods :+1: .
 However, it consumed the longest time in execution. <p>
 - The Feature_selection with ‘SelectKBest()’ function can be the best method when applying models on it, so, may approve it on huge features. <p>
 - Still, the score isn’t good even though trying a variety  of parameters, GridSearch, and scaling the data. <p>
 - Maybe it needs other features that have more correlation with the target, or there are external conditions that affect  the target. <p>
-- This result leads us to agree that, some problems are still hard to predict their solution for them even though they have data about them. <p>
+- This result leads us to agree that, some problems are still hard to predict their solution for them even though they have data about them. :shipit: <p>